Health-Informatics-UoN/carrot/README.md

 [![Carrot Transform Docs][docs-badge]][carrot-Transform-docs]
 [![Carrot Transform Roadmap][roadmap-badge]][carrot-roadmap]

-[Carrot Transform](https://github.com/Health-Informatics-UoN/carrot-transform) executes the conversion of the data to the OMOP CDM.
+[Carrot Transform](https://github.com/Health-Informatics-UoN/carrot-transform) executes the conversion of the data to the OMOP CDM, using the mapping rules generated with Carrot Mapper.

 ---